ShunyiZhao/SoftWareEandGroupProject/README.md

 The whole process of this version prototype is shown [here](./example/example_2/README.md)

-The structure of our project is shown as below *fig.1*:
+The structure of first version of our project is shown as below *fig.1*:

 ![uml](./design_GUI/uml.jpg)

+In this picture,

-The structure of our project is shown as update *fig.2*:
+The structure of second version of our project is shown as update *fig.2*:

 ![uml](./Images/UML/SE_UML.png)